Runners Chris Malenab, Allie Buchalski, and David Ribich share their mental health journeys to support Mental Health Awareness Month.

 The content in this post is intended for informational or general educational purposes only and it is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before making any adjustments to your running, nutrition, fitness, or healthcare routines.

 The run is our happy place, and we want to share it.
 That’s why we’re dedicated to helping runners like you find community, talk about your struggles, and learn how the run benefits your brain.
-In honor of Mental Health Awareness Month, we spoke to runners Chris Malenab, David Ribich, and Allie Buchalski about using the run to get through challenging times.
+We spoke to runners Chris Malenab, David Ribich, and Allie Buchalski about using the run to get through challenging times.
 Check out their stories and tips below.

 Be where your feet are